kubernetes/website/content/en/docs/tutorials/services/pods-and-endpoint-termination-flow.md

 ## Termination process for Pods and their endpoints

-There are often cases when you need to terminate a Pod - be it for upgrade or scale down.
+There are often cases when you need to terminate a Pod - be it to upgrade or scale down.
 In order to improve application availability, it may be important to implement a proper active connections draining.